Code-Institute-Submissions/First-milestone-project-45/TESTING.md

   - The ‘Submit’ button goes a darker green when you hover over it and when you click it and then goes back to the previous green colour.

-- As a user, I have read through the information on the home page and feel this is too much change in my life but I still want to change a small part of my lifestyle, so I to know what eco products to buy.
+- As a user, I have read through the information on the home page and feel this is too much change in my life but I still want to change a small part of my lifestyle, so I want to know what eco products to buy.

   - Go to the navigation menu bar and click on ‘Home’, scroll down to the ‘Related Interests’ section and click on ‘More Info’ in the ‘Eco Home Products’ card.